ardkastrati/eeg-foundation/README.md

 ### Installing packages

-The necessary dependencies be found in the `fastenv.yml` file.
+The necessary dependencies can be found in the `fastenv.yml` file.

-Then, run `conda env create -f fastenv.yml` to install the environment on your machine (maybe adjust the last line of the file first to set the install location).
+Run `conda env create -f fastenv.yml` to install the environment on your machine (maybe adjust the last line in `fastenv.yml` to set the install location).

 Note: You might run into an error when installing the current dev-build (2.3.0.dev) of Lightning (the most recent version is necessary though).
 Install it manually using `pip install https://github.com/Lightning-AI/lightning/archive/refs/heads/master.zip -U`.